-Don’t let reports of deliveries made by flying robots fool you.
-We haven’t moved into the futuristic territory of The Jetsons, major retailers like Walmart are starting to roll out drone deliveries across several U.S. states.
-Just because companies are being granted patents for drones and airborne fulfillment centers doesn’t mean use of these delivery technologies is imminent.
-Today, tomorrow and for quite a while, trucks will be used to transport e-commerce packages to people’s homes.
+While we haven’t moved into the futuristic territory of The Jetsons, major retailers like Walmart are starting to roll out drone deliveries across several U.S. states.
+Just because companies are being granted patents for drones and airborne fulfillment centers doesn’t necessarily mean the use of these delivery technologies is readily available.
+Today, tomorrow, and for quite a while, trucks will be used to transport e-commerce packages to consumers’ homes.

-The trouble with trucks (and why drones are under consideration to augment delivery service) is there’s not enough space inside them to keep up with the onslaught of e-commerce deliveries.
-The trucks, however, are not going to get any bigger.
-Bigger trucks require more gas, face more regulations and need more drivers.
+The trouble with trucks, and a big reason why drones are under consideration, is there’s not enough space inside of trailers to keep up with the increased demand of e-commerce shipments.
+The trucks, however, are not going to get any bigger because larger trucks require more gas, face more regulations, and need more drivers.

-This issue has forced carriers to either get more on each truck or raise income for each shipment.
-They’ve opted for the latter and have chosen to charge for space rather than weight.
+This challenge has forced carriers to fit more on each truck or increase the delivery fee for each shipment.
+Most carriers, like FedEx, have opted for the latter and now charge for space rather than weight.
 Dimensional weight is a pricing technique assigned to a shipment based on volume versus the actual weight of the package.

-To combat dimensional weight fees, shippers must reconsider secondary packaging materials and methods and make immediate changes that will result in smarter and smaller parcels.
-Dealing with these three variables is a good place to start:
+To combat these increases in shipping fees, brands must reconsider packaging materials and delivery methods to make changes that will result in smarter, smaller parcels.
+Thinking about three specific variables is a good place to start.

-Shipping mailers: These oldies but goodies are quick, affordable and easy to use.
-Historically, only light items could be placed in a mailer but with recent innovations, there are certain mailers that can now withstand the rigors of delivery as well as traditional corrugate.
+Shipping mailers: These oldies but goodies are quick, affordable, and easy to use.
+Historically, only smaller, lighter items could be placed inside a mailer but with years of innovation and improvements, mailers can now withstand the rigors of delivery as well as traditional corrugate.
 They are also available in two material formats to suit your needs — paper and poly.

-Durable carton wrap: This opaque material eliminates the need for a secondary corrugated box by wrapping the primary packaging and making it strong enough for solo delivery.
+Durable carton wrap: This opaque film eliminates the need for a secondary corrugated box by wrapping the primary packaging to make it strong enough for solo delivery.
 It offers the convenience of easy-open tabs to enhance the consumer experience, while providing tear-resistant strength to maintain parcel integrity.
 Plus, it's store drop-off recyclable at thousands of locations across the U.S.

-Right-size automation: Stock corrugated box sizes are one of the leading culprits of dimensional weight charges.
-Automated machines can produce boxes and polybags to fit the specific size of each shipment, and our automated mailer systems use flexible film to encase products in a ready-to-ship protective parcel.
+Fulfillment automation: Oversized boxes are one of the leading culprits of dimensional weight charges.
+Our automated cartoning systems can produce corrugate packages to fit the specific size of each shipment, and our automated mailer systems use flexible film to encase products in a ready-to-ship protective parcel.